Nature's Fabrics

 Black Bamboo Hemp Stretch French Terry Fabric - 380 GSM

 This Stretch French Terry is 65% Bamboo Viscose, 30% Hemp and 5% Spandex.
 It is 60" wide and weighs in at 380 GSM.
 This Bamboo Stretch French Terry stretches approximately 50% in the width and 60% in the length.
 It feels sturdy and yet exquisitely soft.
-One side is a flat knit and the other side is a chain-like weave.
+One side is a flat knit and the other side is a smooth knit.

 It is a great alternative to our bamboo stretch fleece.
 It is perfect for yoga pants, cloth diapers, child’s pants, shorts, hoodies and work-out clothing.